Free admission and discounted overnight stays

 Pass expiration calculator

-Select the expiry date listed on your Parks Canada Discovery Pass:
+Select the expiry date listed on your Parks Canada Discovery Pass or annual single location pass:

 Your pass will now be valid until: September 2025